Ship name / Flight number: Orontes

 A Scot with a Flair for Numbers

-KEN JOHNSTONE has no hesitation in claiming 14 as his lucky number.
+KEN JOHNSTONE had no hesitation in claiming 14 as his lucky number.
 He arrived in Australia on 14 May 1957.
 His two daughters were born on May 14, two years apart, and a son was born on January 14.
-Numbers have interested him in other ways, determining the choice of his career as a professional accountant.
+Numbers interested him in other ways, determining the choice of his career as a professional accountant.

 He was born in Dumfriesshire, in Scotland, on 25 February 1940 – just five months after the start of World War II.
-He describes his childhood as ‘mobile’.
+He described his childhood as ‘mobile’.
 ‘Dad was a saw miller.
 He went wherever the timber was, and we went with him.’